hokarob/irbcam-plugins/CONTRIBUTING.md

-# Contributing to IRBCAM plugins
+# Contributing to official IRBCAM plugins

-Thank you for your interest in contributing to IRBCAM plugins.
+Thank you for your interest in contributing to official IRBCAM plugins.
 We welcome contributions from the community to help make our project better.
 Whether you're a developer, designer, tester, or simply a user with feedback, we appreciate your involvement.

 Before you start contributing, please take a moment to review this document to understand how you can effectively participate in our project.

 ## Ways to Contribute

-There are many ways to contribute to IRBCAM plugins, including but not limited to:
+There are many ways to contribute to official IRBCAM plugins, including but not limited to:

 - Reporting Issues: If you come across a bug, have a feature request, or find a problem with the project, please [submit an issue](https://github.com/hokarob/irbcam-plugins/issues).
 Make sure to check if a similar issue already exists.